 Learning Norwegian was difficult.
 It still is.
 At the beginning, listening to the sound of it, it reminded me of a stone avalanche.
 Thousands of big and small rocks falling down a mountain.
 I realized that it would not be easy to learn.

-I took evening classes, and I was using many hours memorizing words and irregular verbs, expressions that change meaning with each context they are used in.
-A long time I was frustrated about it, since in my experience, there were few rules and the rest was exceptions.
-Every time I thought I would have a good and grammatically correct sentence to say, a big laughter would come out from my Norwegian friends.
-After so many years, they still tease me about the things I used to say or write wrongly.
+I took evening classes and I spent many hours memorizing words, irregular verbs and expressions that change meaning with the context they are used in.
+I was frustrated about it for a long time.
+In my experience, it felt as if there were few rules and a lot of exceptions in language.
+Every time I thought I would have a good and grammatically correct sentence to say, a big fit of laughter came from my Norwegian friends.
+After so many years, they still tease me about the things I used to say or write incorrectly.

-What I noticed about a foreign language (I speak a couple of them) is that one learns it in layers.
-Moreover, with time, it gets deeper and deeper into your subconscious and eventually you manage to master it, bit by bit.
-My accent will always betray me, but my understanding is more complex.
+What I’ve noticed about a foreign language (I speak a couple of them) is that one learns it in layers.
+Moreover, with time, it gets deeper and deeper, it enters your subconscious until you eventually manage to master it bit by bit.
+Although my accent still betrays me, my understanding has become more complex.

 For instance, when I was a student, we had a colleague from Bangladesh.
-Every time he would make a new acquaintance, he would say, “It gives me pleasure” instead of “Nice to meet you”.
-We laughed about it at first, and then one woman took him aside, and explained to him that his way of greeting people for the first time, might be misunderstood.
-He’ve got the point, and in the same time, he was not saying anything wrong.
-He just translated word for word the phrases he would use in his native language.
+Every time he made a new acquaintance, he would say, “It gives me pleasure” instead of “Nice to meet you.”
+At first, we laughed about it, then a woman took him aside and explained that his way of greeting people he met for the first time could be misunderstood.
+He understood the point but, on reflection, he was not saying anything wrong.
+He just translated word for word the phrases he used as greeting in his native language.

-It takes time to understand the Norwegian culture, and not only this one.
-I believe in any country one would move there are social and cultural codes rooted in the culture and in the use of words, we do not relate to, because they never constituted an issue in our culture.
-Therefore, there was no need for words or expressions.
-Sometimes, when I am together with friends speaking the same languages as me, we find ourselves expressing things with words from the language that has the best description of a feeling, for instance, or a situation.
+It takes time to understand the Norwegian culture, and other cultures as well.
+I believe that in wherever one choses to live, there are social and cultural codes rooted in the culture, as well as specific ways of using words and making meaning.
+If we do not relate to them, it is because they never constituted an issue in our culture, therefore, there was no need for those words or expressions.
+Sometimes when I am with friends who speak the same languages as me, we use words from the language we find that best describes a feeling or a situation.